 the car to where it could be towed to the staging lanes for a

-was moved to a spot in the Justice Brothers JB display behind
+to a spot in the Justice Brothers JB display behind the grandstand.

-Award is sponsored by Justice Brothers and their JB brand of
+sponsored by Justice Brothers and their JB brand of Car care

-Car care Products and was given to Tommy Ivo the first year.
+Products and was given to Tommy Ivo the first year.
+It is now

-It is now called the TV Tommy Ivo Spotlight Award sponsored by
+called the TV Tommy Ivo Spotlight Award sponsored by JB and presented

 After this was over I